We don’t often visit art galleries.

 This inventive exhibition has quite an unusual slant to it: it’s concerned with the inspiration Disney’s studios have found in French decorative arts from the 18th century.
 Flush with a spring-like palette of lilacs, pinks, sage greens and baby blues, it displays rococo clocks with costume sketches for Cogsworth; home movies of Walt and his brother exploring Versailles in 1935; meticulous sketches of Cinderella’s ballgown transformation in a cloud of individual, hand-drawn twinkles of magic.
 And The Wallace Collection’s gilded rooms are the perfect setting for it.

 Address: Hertford House, Manchester Square, W1U 3BN | Opening Hours: Mon-Sun 10am-5pm | Entry: Free / £14 for exhibitions

 NORTH LONDON ART GALLERIES

-What began as a local Arts scheme providing the Hampstead community with classes in everything from painting to pottery, grew, over the past 50 years, into an internationally acclaimed centre for the arts.
-Housed on the leafier side of Swiss Cottage this enclave of ever rotating, multi disciplinary artistry is a small and quaint affair with an onsite bookshop, cafe, and garden to boot.
+What began as a local Arts scheme providing the Hampstead community with classes in everything from painting to pottery, has grown, over the past 50 years, into an internationally acclaimed centre for the arts.
+Housed on the leafier side of Finchley this enclave of ever rotating, multi disciplinary artistry favours edgy, young contemporary artists and has a bookshop, cafe, and garden to boot.